How Do I Secure a Personal Loan?

-Before you start looking for a loan, find out your traditional credit score, as most lenders will pull this as a first step.
-You can get a free copy of your credit report from AnnualCreditReport.com , and pay a few extra dollars to see your credit score.
+Before you start looking for a loan, find out your credit score, as most lenders will pull this as a first step.
+You can get a free copy of your credit report from AnnualCreditReport.com, and pay a few extra dollars to see your credit score.
+You may also be able to get a free credit score from your bank or credit card issuer.
 Ideally, you want a credit score of 720 or higher to qualify for a better interest rate.
 You should also check your credit report and make sure it is free from inaccuracies before applying for a loan.

 Banks, credit cards and credit unions

 To get the best interest rate regardless of the type of personal loan, shop around.
 Start with banks, credit cards and credit unions with which you already have relationships.
 They may be more sympathetic to your needs.
 For example, credit unions may look at a member’s overall financial situation rather than basing their decision solely on a credit score.

 When using a commercial lender, ask about the repayment plan before signing on the dotted line.
 Are the payments fixed or variable?
 You’ll also want to know how the loan is disbursed—will you receive your money in one lump sum or will it be disbursed over time?

 Another option for a personal loan is to take advantage of an online peer-to-peer (P2P) lending sites such as Prosper.com or LendingClub.com .
 Make sure you are working with a legitimate site that is backed by the FDIC, as there are many scam sites out there as well.
 Legitimate sites use your credit score to decide your eligibility.
 Note that not all P2P lending sites offer personal loans, so be sure to check what’s available before you start applying.

 Family and friends can also be a source of money, but you have to consider the pros and cons very carefully before taking this route.
 Friends and family members might not check your credit score, but if you fail to pay back the loan, your relationship will be put into jeopardy along with their financial security.